ryanwinchester/hubot-microsoft-images/README.md

 # hubot-microsoft-images

-Allows Hubot to know many languages using Microsoft Translator
+Allows Hubot to search for images

 See [`src/microsoft-images.coffee`](src/microsoft-images.coffee) for full documentation.